Shadowspedicey/instadicey-instagram-clone/backend/README.md

 ✅ Problem Details - Error responses follow problem details RFC 7807 specifications

 ✅ Testing - Used xUnit for unit tests, and Sqlite (in-memory) for integration tests

+✅ AES Encryption - Encryptes file paths so that the paths are not exposed when being retreived